|Annual Congestion Report|

 |Updated Congestion Dashboard|

-Multiple measures are included with charts, tables, and maps such as this speed-flow curve chart (used to illustrate the Maximum Throughput Concept) is featured on p.
-10.
+Multiple measures are included with charts, tables, and maps such as this speed-flow curve chart (used to illustrate the Maximum Throughput Concept) featured on p.
+11.

 |Linking Performance to Moving Washington|

-Moving Washington is WSDOT's strategy for fighting congestion as part of its strategic goal of improving Mobility (RCW 47.01.012).
-All three strategies are covered in detail on pp. 47-65.
+Moving Washington includes WSDOT's strategies for fighting congestion as part of its strategic goal of improving Mobility (RCW 47.01.012).
+The three strategies are covered in detail on pages 52-67.

-It provides in-depth analysis for 52 central Puget Sound and two Spokane commute routes and information on statewide transportation system performance.
-Selected highlights include (compare 2009 vs. 2007):
+The report provides in-depth analysis for 52 central Puget Sound and two Spokane commute routes, and information on statewide transportation system performance.
+Selected highlights include:

 Congestion Performance metrics

-In order to provide a compressive analysis of system performance, WSDOT uses more than 20 different metrics to define and describe congestion trends in Washington State.
+In order to provide a comprehensive analysis of system performance, WSDOT uses more than 20 different metrics to define and describe congestion trends in Washington.
 These metrics include delay, travel time, duration of congestion, travel time reliability, and maximum throughput travel time index.
-For a list of key metrics please see page 9 of the 2010 Congestion Report.
+For a list of key metrics, please see page 9 of the 2011 Congestion Report.
+Thresholds for calculating congestion metrics can be viewed on page 11.